dmaier-couchbase/cb-social/README.md

 * POST: If no error occoured then the object '{"success" : true }' is returned.
 * Error: If an error occured then the result will have an error attribute which contains the the higher level error message as the value, e.g.: '{"error":"Authentication error"}'

-The services are not working resource, but parameter based.
+The services are not working resource, but fully parameter based.
 If some mandatory parameters are missing then an error message will be returned.
+Side note: This is not 100% alligned with the RESTFul approach which is resource based whereby the id of the resource is typically a part of the URL.

 So instead: